xtreme22886/SmartThings_UniFi-Presence-Sensor/README.md

 ## Getting Started

 These instructions will help you get this solution implemented.
-We are going to assume a working local Unifi Controller already exist on the network.
+I'm going to assume a working local Unifi Controller already exist on the network.

 ### What are we going to be setting up / installing